mykelalvis/FT/Traveller/WORKING/Mongoose/The TkTk Convergence.md

 This can optionally lead to a starship battle if the travellers successfully contact the starport for assistance from the scouts.
 After the Aslan leave with their captives, they are no longer radio jamming the site and the travellers may freely use their communications equipment.

-In addition to the scouts’ two armed scout/couriers, Bomeyo offers to include his tyafelm's Droyne scout.
+In addition to the scouts' two armed scout/couriers, Bomeyo offers to include his tyafelm's Droyne scout.

 Note that the Droyne might have taken casualties and require the assistance of either the travellers or the IISS to fill empty positions on their starship.
 The gunnery positions are always manned by warriors and sports.